benjaminr/benjaminr.github.io/_posts/2020-12-29-HTB-Bypass.md

   inflating: Bypass.exe
 ```

-I ran _file_ on the exe, just to double check it wasn't just conveniently named,
+I ran _file_ on the exe, just to double check it wasn't just conveniently named.

 ```bash
 > file Bypass.exe
 Bypass.exe: PE32 executable (console) Intel 80386 Mono/.Net assembly, for MS Windows
 ```

-It looks like a genuine exe and in particular a .NET application.
+The file looked like a genuine exe and in particular a .NET application.
 Googling around the topics of .NET decompilation and disassembly, I came across a few apps that looked helpful.
+The ones I saw mentioned most often were Jetbrains dotPeek and dnSpy.

-Most of the tools were Windows based, which is a problem for me, working on a Mac, so I thought it'd be a good opportunity to play around with AWS Workspaces.
+Frustratingly for me, most of the tools were Windows based, so I thought it'd be a good opportunity to play around with AWS Workspaces.

 ## Setting up an AWS Workspace

 For a general guide, see [here](https://docs.aws.amazon.com/workspaces/latest/adminguide/getting-started.html).

-Navigate to the AWS Workspaces webpage and click _Get started with Amazon Workspaces_.
+Navigate to the [AWS Workspaces](https://aws.amazon.com/workspaces/) webpage and click _Get started with Amazon Workspaces_.

 Providing you are signed in you should be redirected to a regional dashboard where you can click _Get Started Now_.

 ![](/assets/images/HTB/Bypass/getting_started.png)

-After that, select Quick Start and click the _Launch_ button.
+After that, select _Quick Start_ and click the _Launch_ button.

 ![](/assets/images/HTB/Bypass/quick_start.png)